CONFIDENTIAL & FREE SHIPPING FOR ALL US ORDERS

 Q. How will I receive my results?

-- Test results are accessed online by clicking the RESULTS LOGIN button.
-You will login with the username (email) and password chosen during case setup.
-Please note, that we do not give results over the phone.
-If you'd like to receive your results by mail, you may select that option for an additional fee.
+Test results are accessed online by clicking the RESULTS LOGIN button.
+You will lo gin with the username (email) and password chosen during case setup.
+Please note: we do not give results over the phone nor can we send the report as an email attachment, for security reasons.
+If you’d like to receive your results by snail mail, you may select that option for an additional fee.

 Q. Can I buy a test if I am from New York State?